milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 You can also make choices about the collection and use of your data by Microsoft.
 You can control your personal data that Microsoft has obtained, and exercise your data protection rights, by contacting Microsoft or using various tools we provide.
 In some cases, your ability to access or control your personal data will be limited, as required or permitted by applicable law.
 How you can access or control your personal data will also depend on which products you use.
 For example, you can:

-Control the use of your data for interest-based advertising from Microsoft by visiting our opt-out page.
+Control the use of your data for personalized advertising from Microsoft by visiting our opt-out page.
 Choose whether you wish to receive promotional emails, SMS messages, telephone calls, and postal mail from Microsoft.
 Access and clear some of your data through the Microsoft privacy dashboard.